Last updated on July 25th, 2019 at 11:39 am

 - The anchor text

-The anchor text is the text displayed and that your user clicks on to visit the linked web page.
+The anchor text is the text displayed on the screen and that your user clicks on to visit the linked web page.

 For example, a link to this website may use the anchor text Georgia Lou Studios but the web address link is: https://georgialoustudios.com.
 The elements put together turn into this: Georgia Lou Studios.